Explore Courses

 2. Mind Mapping

 Business diagrams aren't merely for documentation or analysis in the late stages.
 They are also helpful in the early stages of a project's brainstorming process.
-Feature mind maps assist BAs in organizing the occasionally confusing brainstorming process so that concepts, issues, and requests are precisely recorded and organized.
+Feature mind mapping assist BAs in organizing the occasionally confusing brainstorming process so that concepts, issues, and requests are precisely recorded and organized.

 This visual makes sure that the original information and concepts don't get lost, allowing you to make later decisions regarding the project's direction, objectives, and scope with confidence.